A Note from Jodee to Adult Survivors of Bullying

 - Some Adult Survivors of Peer Abuse can suffer from post-traumatic stress response.
 Symptoms can include flashbacks, nightmares, depression, and social anxiety.
 If you suspect you may have PTSR, be sure to tell your therapist.

 - If you’re a married Adult Survivor of Peer Abuse or in a committed relationship, talk about it with your significant other and make sure to include this aspect of your past in any couples counseling sessions.

 - If you’re debating whether or not to attend a school reunion, remember that the only way to overcome a fear is to face it.
 Try to go with a safe person who understands your fears and is there to support you.

 - If you’re a parent, pay attention to how you react to any bullying situation with your child and be aware that you don’t want to blur the line between your past and their present.
 You may need therapy to help you keep that line clearly defined.
 The same applies with your students if you’re an educator.

-- Turn your pain into purpose and reach out to your local school district and ask if you could speak to students about your experiences to help create awareness of how hurtful bullying can be.
+- Turn your pain into purpose: reach out to your local school district and ask if you can speak to students about your experiences to help create awareness of how hurtful bullying can be.

 - Reach out to the parents in your district whose children are being bullied and provide insight and moral support.
 Form a support group in your community.

 - Attend a school board meeting and share your personal insights about bullying.
 It could generate awareness that saves lives.